python/devguide/documentation/style-guide.rst

 Function signatures
 ===================

-These are the evolving guidelines for how to include function signatures in the docs:
+These are the evolving guidelines for how to include function signatures in the reference guide.
+As outlined in :ref:`diataxis`, reference material should prioritize precision and completeness.

 - If a function accepts positional-only or keyword-only arguments, include the slash and the star in the signature as appropriate::

    .. function:: some_function(pos1, pos2, /, pos_or_kwd, *, kwd1, kwd2):

+  Although the syntax is terse, it is precise about the allowable ways to call the function and is taken from Python itself.